Greginkansas/-openhab-openhab1wiki/AKM868-Binding.md

 - At the moment you have to have a LANT-868 Adapter.
 The USB868-Adapter doesn't work.

 # Workaround for USB868
-However, if you own a USB adapter, there is a workaround for utilizing the [serial](https://github.com/openhab/openhab/wiki/Serial-Binding) binding.
+However, if you own a USB adapter, there is a workaround utilizing the [serial](https://github.com/openhab/openhab/wiki/Serial-Binding) binding.

 Once the [serial](https://github.com/openhab/openhab/wiki/Serial-Binding) binding is installed, following items are needed for the workaround: